 A. What to consider as an employer

-Employers who neglect to pay superannuation contributions for an employee for a quarter are liable to a superannuation guarantee charge.
+Employers who do not pay superannuation contributions for an employee for a quarter are liable to pay a penalty via the superannuation guarantee charge.

 What is the charge made up of?